fdeblasio/pokeemerald-expansion/notes.md

     - Route 12 north/south
 - Add sand encounters to Dewford area (using desert sand)
 - Finish Safari Zone forest
+    - Gastly can replace one of the spots of Pokemon moved to the forest
+    - Houndour can too (possibly swapping with a Fire Cave Pokemon) if removed from the Hoenn Dex
 - Find other ways to increase amount of encounters while still having 4-5 Pokémon per pool
+    - Won't really matter as-is (besides maybe introducing some Pokemon earlier), but will be helpful for hacks with larger Dexes
 - Add new defines (but keep current ones) for overworld sprites that line up with trainers for easier use
 - Double check that only Devon employees use DEVON_EMPLOYEES and only non-Devon use MAN_2
 - Add caves and more areas to Safari Zone for more postgame mons